jbueza/Mojo/doc/api/index.md

-# Blast Mojo - Version 2 - Structural JavaScript Framework
+# Blast Mojo - Lightweight Structural JavaScript Framework

 Blast Mojo is a patterns-based JavaScript framework that provides a consistent event- driven architecture for complex client-side web applications, built on existing best-of- breed JS libraries.
 Its objectives are to provide a structured way of developing Rich Internet Applications, abstract complexities by separation of concerns, and maximize re-use of existing code, in order to maintain knowledge and improve on speed and quality of deliverables.